PatrykBochenek/OpenAI-Telegram-Bot-Template/README.md

 This is a simple template to create a telegram bot which utilises the OpenAI API to formulate responses to the user.

-## 1.0 Prerequisites
+## 1.1 Prerequisites

 Some prerequisites are required to use this template successfully:

   1.)
-An OpenAI API key.
+An [OpenAI](https://openai.com/api/) API key.
 For this you need an OpenAI account with an attached payment method.

   2.)
 Telegram bot & a bot authorisation token.
 How to create your bot and how to get its respective authorisation token is explained in section 2 below.